 When the U.S. Open was first held in 1881, then known as the U.S. National Championship for Tennis, it was played at the Newport Casino in Newport, Rhode Island and men’s only..
 By 1915, talks began about moving the tournament to the West Side Tennis Club in Forest Hills.
 Consensus wasn’t quite all there however, as voiced by A.L.
 Hoskins, Vice President of the United States National Lawn Tennis Association, who told The New York Times in 1915, “The West Side Tennis Club on Long Island is merely a landscape and not a suitable place to hold a national tourney.
 If it is to be taken from Newport, Philadelphia and Boston deserve to have it sooner than New York.
 New York probably wants it to commercialize tennis as it has other sports.”

 Less than a month later, during the annual USNLTA meeting at the Waldorf-Astoria hotel, the delegates voted in favor of relocating the tennis championships to Forest Hills by 129 votes against 119 votes.
 The West Side Tennis Club, with its Tudor-style clubhouse and dozens of tennis courts, became the official location for the U.S. Open for the next six decades.
 Founded in Manhattan’s Upper West Side in 1892, the club constructed the horseshoe-shaped, 14,000-seat Forest Hills Stadium, designed by architect Kenneth M. Murchison, in 1923 to host the tournament.
-The 2.4 acre stadium was the ground where Althea Gibson became the first black player to win a Grand Slam tournament in 1957, and where Arthur Ashe became the first black man to win the same title in 1968.
+The 2.4 acre stadium was the ground where many Black tennis players, including Althea Gibson, the first Black player to win a Grand Slam tournament, made history in the field of tennis.
 “Before the 60s, tennis unfortunately was a very segregated sport,” said Michael Perlman, a board member of the West Side Tennis Club Archives Committee, President of the Rego-Forest Preservation Council, and author of Legendary Locals of Forest Hills and Rego Park.
 “It is where racial color barrier was broken.”

 A Billie Jean King autographed racquet at the West Side Tennis Club